shinyhealthtools/medmodr/CONTRIBUTING.md

 ## Testing

 Before submitting a pull request, please ensure that:

-- All existing functionality works as expected
+- Existing functionality continues to work correctly.
-- New features are properly tested
+- New features have been thoroughly tested.
-- Edge cases are handled gracefully
+- Edge cases have been considered.
-- The application continues to function as a single self-contained HTML file
+- The application remains fully functional as a single self-contained HTML file.

 ---

 ## Community

-Join the conversation to discuss development, ask questions, and share ideas:
+Community collaboration is central to the continued development of MedModr.
+You can participate by:
-- **GitHub Issues:** Report bugs and request features
+- **GitHub Issues:** Report bugs and request new features.
-- **Pull Requests:** Contribute code and improvements
+- **Pull Requests:** Submit code improvements and enhancements.
-- **Discussions:** Share ideas and get help from other contributors
+- **Discussions:** Share ideas, ask questions, and collaborate with other contributors.

 ---

-**Community contributions are essential to its growth and sustainability, and every improvement you make helps advance open and accessible science globally.**
+Every contribution whether it is code, documentation, testing, or educational material helps make MedModr more accessible and strengthens the global open-science community.